Funwayguy/BetterQuesting/README.md

 BetterQuesting
 ============

-A new and improved questing mod
+A new and improved questing mod for Minecraft pack creators